 I love that Tom doesn’t compartmentalize life into certain buckets, because fixing just one thing about yourself is never the solution.
-The only thing I can critique about his work is promoting a fairly specific diet, instead of telling you to find out what works for you.
+The only thing I can critique about Are You Fully Charged is promoting a fairly specific diet, instead of telling you to find out what works for you.
 Other than that, everything he does is very focused on giving you principles, which you can then decide how to turn into action for yourself.
 He shows you the research and what it means, you do something to make your life better.

 I believe that’s the only way self improvement can work, consider me a fan!